-e) Trace the actual deposit per the bank statement to the general ledger.
+v.
+Trace the actual deposit per the bank statement to the general ledger.

-E - Non-payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases)

-8. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+- 5) Non-payroll Disbursements (excluding card purchases/payments, travel reimbursements, and petty cash purchases) - A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).

-The listing of locations that process payments for the fiscal period was provided.
+The listing of locations that process payments for the fiscal period was provided, which included a total of 2 locations.
 No exceptions were noted as a result of performing this procedure.

-From the listing provided, we randomly selected the one (1) location and performed the procedures below.
+From the listing provided, we selected both locations and performed the procedures below.

-9. For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that:

-The listing of employees involved with non-payroll purchasing and payment functions for each payment processing location selected in procedure #8 was provided.
+The listing of employees involved with non-payroll purchasing and payment functions for each payment processing location selected in procedure #5A was provided.
 No exceptions were noted as a result of performing this procedure.